 - Multi-threading Defects: Example of this type of defect is Deadlock, Process1 can’t start on till Process2 finished, Process2 cannot start on till Process1 finishes.

 - Interface Defects: Wrong Functions, Doesn’t perform as per the user expectations, Missing information and Confusing information, Wrong info in Help text, wrong error messages.
 Performance issues.

 - Performance Defects: this defect indicates the performance issue of the code.
-For ex. more time taken to open webpage.
+For eg. more time taken to open the webpage.

 Software Defects are basically classified according to :